david11133/david11133/README.md

 ### 👋 About Me
 - 👋 Hello, I am a junior Data Engineer graduate with a year of hands-on experience.
 - ⚙️ I'm passionate about data Infrastructure, architecture, automation, and optimization.
-- 🌍 I love contributing to open source projects and I have participated in Google Summer of code 2025.
+- 🌍 I love open source projects and I have participated in Google Summer of code 2025.
-- 🛠️ Currently exploring various data technologies: Data pipelines, ETL/ELT, and data infrastructure.
+- 🛠️ Currently exploring new data technologies: Data pipelines, ETL/ELT, and data infrastructure.
 - 🚀 building projects and learn new tech.

 <img align="right" src="https://blog.cloudlayer.io/content/images/2020/12/coding-freak.gif" width="400" alt="Coding GIF" />